CBMcArthur/URL_Shortener/README.md

 This project was used as a coding test, the details of which can be found below.
 This was a timed test with a maximum of three hours.
 The initial commit of this code is what I wrote at the end of those three hours.
 Commits beyond the initial one is progress I'm making to clean up and finish the code.

 **This is a quick and dirty web project that will:**
-  * Shorten a valid URL provided by the user.
+  * Shorten a valid URL provided by the user
-  * Create a shortened URL specified by the user for a valid URL provided by the user.
+  * Create a shortened URL specified by the user for a valid URL provided by the user
   * Allow a user to look up a shortened URL
+  * Provide a mechanism for cleaning up old shortened URLs

 **Files:**
   * create_db.sql: SQL script to create the DB tables and example data.
+  * cleanup.php: PHP-based cron script to clean up `urls` DB table.
   * config.php: A small configuration file for DB and URL shortening settings.
   * display_url.view.php: View after after the form contents are processed successfully.
   * form.view.php: View containig forms for performing the options listed above.